A new standard spot for travelling to Japan! Enjoy local cuisine and spectacular views at "Michi no Eki (Roadside station)"

-There are over 1,200 roadside stations "Michi no Eki" all over Japan, and they are attractive places where you can experience local food, culture, and nature.
-Why not stay at an adjacent hotel and take a leisurely trip to experience the charms of local Japan?
+"Michi no Eki", roadside stations are fascinating places where you can experience local food, culture, and nature.
+In this article, we'll introduce three of our most recommended roadside stations!
+You can also stay the night at the adjacent hotel.
+Why not take a leisurely trip to experience the charms of local Japan?

 Tokyo, Kyoto, Osaka - have you visited Japan's "Golden Route" yet?